isomerpages/pa-chingay/pages/PAssionArts Street.md

 </div>

-<div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;">About GARDEN GATEWAY</span><br> Our stories and well wishes bear testament to our beings.
-With hope,
+<div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;">About GARDEN GATEWAY</span><br><br>
-we blossom even stronger as we continue to build our city as illustrated by the well wishes on this installation.
+	Our stories and well wishes bear testament to our beings.
+With hope, we blossom even stronger as we continue to build our city as illustrated by the well wishes on this installation.<br><br>
 This also served as a beautiful photo backdrop at the PAssionArts Festival 2023 organised by Mountbatten Community Arts and Culture Club while encouraging community to give their creativity touch to it.
 The small wooden blocks with well wishes were assembled into mosaics resembling flower petals.
-When placed together, the petals of each individual structure formed heart shapes, symbolising the collective love and aspirations of the community.
+When placed together, the petals of each individual structure formed heart shapes, symbolising the collective love and aspirations of the community.<br><br>
 Take this opportunity to add your own messages to the installation, enriching the display of positivity and community spirit.</div>